-- Defense Trial Counsel of West Virginia – Focused on the needs of professionals involved with the Civil Defense Bar, this organization offers membership to attorneys and working paralegals.
-Members receive access to professional resources relating to defense practice as well as regular networking and education opportunities.
-Legal assistant dues are $15 and qualifying members must be working full-time with a lawyer-member primarily engaged in defense cases in West Virginia.
+- Defense Trial Counsel of West Virginia (DTCWV): Focuses on the needs of legal professionals associated with the Civil Defense Bar and offers members access to professional resources relating to defense practices as well as regular networking and education opportunities.

 - Legal Assistants/Paralegals of Southern West Virginia (LAPSWV): Supports legal assistants and paralegals in southern West Virginia by providing networking opportunities, certification guidance, and a members-only job board.

 - National Capital Area Paralegal Association (NCAPA): Serves paralegals and legal assistants across the Washington DC metro area, including parts of West Virginia, by providing mentoring programs, scholarships, and a job bank.

 - West Virginia Association for Justice (WVAJ): Provides legal education programs for legal assistants in plaintiffs’ practices through mentorship programs and a members-only paralegal listserv.